bbrubach/bbrubach.github.io/proj.md

 Bias Feedback
 </h2>

-In this recently started project, we are using AI give humans feedback on their implicit biases.
+In this recently started project, we are using AI to give humans feedback on their implicit biases.

 <strong>Collaborators:</strong> <a href="http://jpdickerson.com/">John P. Dickerson</a>, <a href="http://www.cs.umd.edu/~srin/">Aravind Srinivasan</a>, and Shawn Zhao.